Olanzapine (By injection)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - You must be careful if you are also using other medicine that might cause similar side effects as olanzapine.
-This includes medicine that might cause low blood pressure, overheating, or liver problems.
 Make sure your doctor knows about all other medicines you are using.

 - Do not drink alcohol while you are using this medicine.